Julvin/LeetCode-Solutions/README.md

-Here is the collection of LeetCode questions I have solved.
-I will continuously update my solutions here, check it out!
+Here is the collection of the LeetCode questions I have solved over time.
+I would continuously update the file with new questions I solved with Python or SQL.
+Feel free to check it out

-Pandas: 86
+Python Solve: 87

-MySQL: 64
+MySQL Solve: 66